Hall of Fame Class of 2009

 A 1968 Albany High School graduate, Mr. West was a member of the first class of students selected for the district’s Academically Talented Program.
 He competed in wrestling and track in high school, and went on to compete in track at the State University of New York College at Brockport, where he surpassed 23 feet in the long jump.

 Art was his first love.
 Mr. West excelled in various mediums, particularly oil painting and acrylics.
 He studied at the prestigious Pennsylvania Academy of the Fine Arts in Philadelphia, and became well respected in the art community there, hosting several one-man shows in Philadelphia, New York and other cities around the country.

 He won the distinguished Cresson Fellowship, which give him the opportunity to further his education at Yale University.
 He also was a winner of the Scheivp International Traveling Fellowship, which allowed him to study in Europe.
 He is one of only two African-Americans in the history of the Academy to receive both distinguished awards.

-Mr. West has been a member of the faculty at The Ohio State University since 1976.
-He is one of the top practitioners of watercolor painting in the United States.
+Mr. West was a member of the faculty at The Ohio State University for 40 years beginning in 976.
+He was one of the top practitioners of watercolor painting in the United States.

 Albany High School Class of 1972

 Charlayne Woodard is one of the most successful theater performers to graduate from Albany’s public schools